dhis2/dhis2-docs/src/sysadmin/user-impersonation.md

 ## Security restrictions
 * Feature must be enabled in the `dhis.conf` configuration file, default value is; `disabled`.
-* Users trying to imperonate needs to send requests from an allowed IP.
+* Users trying to impersonate need to send requests from an allowed IP.
-* Users withouth the `ALL` authority can not impersonate another user that has the `ALL` authority.
+* Users without the `ALL` authority can not impersonate another user that has the `ALL` authority.
-* Users can not impersonate them self.
+* Users can not impersonate themselves.

 ## Security Implications